Select Page

 Description

 The Fayetteville Street Corridor Improvements Project will mitigate negative social, cultural, economic, and financial impacts that were exacerbated by COVID-19.
-The project, and partner institutions, Hayti Promise Community Development Corporation (CDC), with St. Joseph’s Historic Foundation (SJHF) serving as fiscal agent, will fuse various sources of neighborhood-scale, city, county, state, federal and private advocacy and investment to hasten inclusive, equity-centered, resident-focused mitigation strategies to counteract negative economic impacts along the Fayetteville Street Corridor and adjacent neighborhoods.
-The project will connect various existing efforts to combat the intersectional challenges of wealth inequality, infrastructure failures, and the effects of the COVID crisis on residents and businesses in the Corridor.
+The project, in partnership with Hayti Promise Community Development Corporation (CDC) and with St. Joseph’s Historic Foundation (SJHF) serving as fiscal agent, will leverage neighborhood-scale, city, county, state, federal, and private investments to accelerate inclusive, equity-centered, and resident-focused strategies that counteract negative economic impacts along the Fayetteville Street Corridor and its adjacent neighborhoods.
+The project will align and strengthen existing efforts to address the interconnected challenges of wealth inequality, infrastructure shortcomings, and the lasting impacts of COVID-19 on residents and businesses in the Corridor.

 Key Measures & Data Analysis